Hair Transplant Scabs Not Falling Off (Or Falling Off With Hair?)

 Key takeaways on hair transplant scab removal

-Remember, while dealing with hair transplant scabs might feel overwhelming, they’re actually a sign that your body is healing.
-Stay patient, follow your surgeon’s instructions, and soon enough, you’ll be focused on your new hair growth instead of those temporary scabs.
+Your path forward: Stay patient, follow your surgeon's instructions, and soon enough, you'll be focused on your new hair growth instead of those temporary scabs.

 FAQs